 - The cliché about networking is true.
 Connections are important, and staying in touch with classmates and colleagues and professors is a must.
 One of Delger’s Columbia Law professors provided a key recommendation for her job at the Innocence Project.

 - Switching from private practice to nonprofit work is hard.
 It’s tempting to think that you can spend a few years in private practice to pay off student debt and then move to public interest, Delger says, but nonprofit advocacy organizations want to see public interest experience and longstanding commitment.

 - Clinics are crucial.
 Delger—who was a James Kent and Harlan Fiske Stone Scholar at Columbia Law and also met her husband, Daniel P. Harris ’10, there—says the Adolescent Representation Clinic taught by Jane Spinak was a formative influence.
 “I still use to this day some of the training and advocacy skills that I got from the clinic, so I’m extremely grateful for that.”

-Watch Dana Delger discuss the death penalty with other alumni experts at a Reunion 2019 panel discussion.
+Watch Dana Delger discuss the death penalty at a Reunion 2019 panel discussion.

 # # #